You’re Engaged, Now What? (7) Best Things To Do First

 *We are putting together a really amazing wedding planner in the next couple of weeks.
 It will be the most helpful wedding planning guide available.
-You can find details and the link right here in mid February.
+You can find details and the link right here in mid-February.

 2. Choose A Wedding Date (How Do You Decide?)

-There are few things to think about when choosing the wedding date that is best for you.
+There are a few things to think about when choosing the wedding date that is best for you.

-Consider the time of year and your favorite season when choosing a wedding date
+Consider the time of year and your favorite season when choosing a wedding date.

 One of the things that you will want to consider is the time of year when choosing the best wedding date for you and your partner.